 When the tenant has made the initial payment, the landlord has accepted it, and at least one of the two parties has signed the agreement, the lease becomes legally binding.
 This is to prevent any last-minute changes and protect both parties.

 A tenant and a landlord may decide that notarizing a lease may be helpful.
 However, it is not required to do so.
-This contract becomes legally binding upon meeting the conditions described above, with or without a notarization.
+This contract becomes legally binding upon meeting the conditions described above, with or without notarization.

 Unless explicitly stated otherwise in the rental agreement, it is perfectly acceptable for a lease to automatically renew in the state of Alaska.
 With approval from both parties, the lease can automatically renew for the same amount of time as the original document, typically one year.